Professional Paint Colour Consultations - Its all Part of the Warline Advantage

 I do all the professional colour consultations for Warline Painting.
-Years of working with colour and seeing what worked and what didn’t work has given me the experience to really help our customers choose the right colours.
-Last year I added to that experience by becoming a certified True Colour Expert under the direction of colour and undertone expert, Maria Killam.
+Years of working with colour and seeing what worked and what didn’t has given me the experience to help our customers choose the right colours.
+Last year, I added to that experience by becoming a certified True Colour Expert under the direction of colour and undertone expert, Maria Killam.

 But it’s not just good advice that makes for a good colour consultation.

 I arrive at every appointment with more than just a stack of fan decks.
 I come armed with my growing inventory of 11 X 14 painted samples of the top paint colours that work.
-They help customers see what a colour will look like on a larger scale as well as allow them compare colours to other colours.
+They help customers visualize what a colour will look like on a larger scale and allow them to compare colours.
 My big samples include colours from Benjamin Moore, Cloverdale Paint and Sherwin Williams.

-I can’t tell you how many times a customer has said “that’s not the same colour as on the chip” when I showed them a sample, followed by “wow – that’s really surprising” when I held the paint chip over my larger sample to show them they were in fact the same colour.
+I’ve had many customer tell me “that’s not the same colour as on the chip” when I showed them a sample…followed by “wow – that’s really surprising” when I held the paint chip over my larger sample to show them they were in fact the same colour.
 Colour does that.
 It looks much darker on the paint chip than it does on a wall or larger sample.
 Put it on the wall and the colour gets more intense and brighter.

-The large samples also really help determine what the right colour is for a particular space.
+The large samples help determine what the right colour is for a particular space.
 The below picture is a perfect example.

 This photo is from a recent colour consultation I did with a customer.
 They had chosen the colour on the far left for the room (Benjamin Moore Manchester Tan HC-81).
-However, when I put my big samples up on the mantel, it became pretty obvious that the second colour (Benjamin Moore Revere Pewter HC-172) was a much better fit, because it complimented the fireplace.
-It would have been almost impossible for my customer to see that if we had been working with just a fan deck.
+When I put my big samples up on the mantel, it became obvious that the second colour (Benjamin Moore Revere Pewter HC-172) was a much better fit because it complimented the fireplace.
+It would have been almost impossible for my customer to see that if we had been working with a small fan deck.